godfat/rest-core/README.md

     use DefaultPayload, {}
     use JsonRequest   , false
     use AuthBasic     , nil, nil

-    use FollowRedirect, 10
     use CommonLogger  , method(:puts)
+    use ErrorHandler  , nil
+    use ErrorDetectorHttp

+    use SmashResponse , false
+    use ClashResponse , false
+    use  JsonResponse , false
+    use QueryResponse , false

-    use Cache         ,  {}, 600 do # default :expires_in 600 but the default
+    use Cache         , {}, 600 # default :expires_in 600 but the default
                                 # cache {} didn't support it

-      use ErrorHandler, nil
-      use ErrorDetectorHttp
-      use SmashResponse, false
-      use ClashResponse, false
-      use  JsonResponse, false
-      use QueryResponse, false
+    use FollowRedirect, 10
-    end
   end
 end
 ```